 This requirement should be completed by the end of the second year.
-More information about the quantitative literacy requirement can be found under "Academics" on the Hamilton Web site.
+More information about the quantitative literacy requirement can be found under "Academics" on the Hamilton Web site or by contacting the director of the Quantitative Literary Center.

 Physical Education Requirement-Every student must participate in the program of instruction offered by the Physical Education Department.
 Each student is required to pass tests in swimming and physical fitness.
 A complete specification of the requirement is stated in the "Physical Education" section under "Courses of Instruction."
-Instruction is available in aerobics, badminton, fitness, golf, jogging, lifeguard training, power walking, racquetball, skating, squash, swimming, tennis, toning, volleyball and yog a.
+Instruction is available in aerobics, badminton, fitness, golf, jogging, lifeguard training, power walking, racquetball, skating, squash, swimming, tennis, toning, volleyball and yoga.
 Except under unusual circumstances, it is expected that the requirement will be completed in the first year.
-All students must complete the physical education requirement by the beginning of Spring Break of the sophomore year and before studying abroad.
+All students must complete the physical education requirement by the beginning of Spring Break of the sophomore year and before studying away.